 - Underside of driver’s seat

-The documentation of your Ford car will likely feature the VIN number.
-If you cannot search the car’s body, you can ask the seller for the vehicle documents.
-The following vehicle-related documentation usually have the Ford VIN listed:
+Your Ford vehicle's documentation will also likely feature the VIN number.
+If you cannot search the car’s body, ask the seller for the vehicle documents.
+The following vehicle-related documentation usually has the Ford VIN listed: